Effects of oscillatory deformations on the coherent and incoherent quantum transport: Effects of harmonic oscillatory deformations

-By these considerations, the time-independent Markovian master equation (11) becomes a time-dependent one for the description of the incoherent evolution of the second configuration.
-When only the site 1 oscillates around its equilibrium along the horizontal line connecting the sites 1 and 4, then $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)$ varies oscillatory with time, while, $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)=1$, is constant (see Fig. 4(b)).
-For this case, the optimal efficiency of transport for the coherent and incoherent transfer of excitation from site 1 to the sink, with respect to time, is shown in Fig. 4 (a).
-In contrast to the case shown in Fig. 3, we see particularly that, as time goes on, the optimal efficiency of incoherent transport becomes better than the coherent one.
-Now let's only the site 4 oscillates, similar to the oscillation of site 1 in the previous case, such that $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)=1$ and $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)$ (Fig. 5(b)).
-Fig. 5(a), shows that the optimal efficiency of transport for the coherent and incoherent evolutions are completely different from those that depicted in Fig. 4(a).
+Now let us consider a case in which, only the site 1 oscillates around its equilibrium along the horizontal line connecting the sites 1 and 4, then $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)$ oscillates harmonically with time, while $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)=1$ is constant (see Fig. 4(b)).
+For this case, the optimal transport efficiency for the coherent and incoherent transfer of excitation from site 1 to the sink is shown in Fig. 4 (a).
+Contrary to the case shown in Fig. 3, we particularly see that as time goes on, the optimal efficiency of incoherent transport becomes better than the coherent one.

+As an another observation, consider that only the site 4 oscillates in similar way as of previously mentioned oscillation of the site 1, so that $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)=1$ and $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)$ (Fig. 5(b)).
+Fig. 5(a) shows that the optimal transport efficiency for the coherent and incoherent evolutions is completely different from those depicted in Fig. 4(a).
 It is, indeed, hard to judge that the efficiency of incoherent transport is more favorable than the coherent one.

-The interesting instance that witnesses the superiority of incoherent transport on the coherent one is occurred when the sites 1 and 4 oscillate simultaneously with phase difference $\Delta\varphi=\pi$ along the horizontal line so both of $\zeta_{1}(t)$ and $\zeta_{2}(t)$ change differently with time as shown in Fig. 6(b).
-As time grows, in optimal way, the efficiency of transport for incoherent evolution becomes more better than the coherent one, as sketched in Fig. 6(a).
+The interesting instance that reveals the superiority of incoherent transport on the coherent one occurs when the sites 1 and 4 oscillate simultaneously with phase difference $\Delta\varphi=\pi$ along the horizontal line in such a way that both $\zeta_{1}(t)$ and $\zeta_{2}(t)$ change differently with time, as shown in Fig. 6(b).
+As time goes on, the transport efficiency for incoherent evolution becomes much better than the coherent one (see Fig. 6(a)).
 This is an evidence for the preference of the optimal incoherent transport to the coherent one when they are accompanied by this type of harmonic deformations.

-The oscillations of site 2 and 3 (or 1 and 4) with the same phase, i.e. $\Delta\varphi=0$, which give the $\zeta_{1}(t)=\zeta_{2}(t)$ (see Fig. 7(b)), do not lead to the improvement of incoherent transport relative to the coherent one ,as shown in Fig. 7(a), so it is in agreement with the result of $\cite{Caruso}$.
+The oscillations of site 2 and 3 (or 1 and 4) with the same phase, i.e. $\Delta\varphi=0$, which give the $\zeta_{1}(t)=\zeta_{2}(t)$ (see Fig. 7(b)), do not lead to the improvement of incoherent transport relative to the coherent one, as shown in Fig. 7(a) and consequently, this situation does not provide a new result different from the advantages of $\cite{Caruso, scholak}$.